Needs and wants. Aren’t these the driving force behind most human actions?

 “When implementing a system, many organizations focus their time and effort on gaining approval from leadership executives, when they should be engaging key employees who will be using the system the most,”– Kevin Beasley, CIO of VAI

 With the interface design probably being handled by the development team, priorities shift to things like speed or layouts instead of the experience in its entirety.
 Since enterprise software is meant to be used by a captive market of individuals who are unlikely to express disappointments in a conventional way, the perception remains that it only needs to be “passable” enough to attain the bottom level of the pyramid.

 This situation has undergone a change with people using personal smartphones on the go and workplace devices where they make use of enterprise software.
 It has been instrumental in highlighting the sharp contrasts in the quality of enterprise UX and consumer UX.
 However, it only began hurting the businesses when their employees began rehashing consumer apps for business uses, thus throwing rules and compliance frameworks into a tizzy.
-Case in point – the same survey by Forrester which revealed that 74% of employees would prefer access to data that is personalized and relevant to them, and 69% desire an engaging, mobile-first work experience
+Case in point – the same survey by Forrester revealed that 74% of employees would prefer access to data that is personalized and relevant to them, and 69% desire an engaging, mobile-first work experience

 Just goes on to prove how the old justifications for the lack of UX investment were short-sighted.